house-of-enlightenment/house-of-enlightenment/layout/readme.md

 The point in physical space in inches from the center on the ground.

 #### row : `Number`
-Index from 0-215. top > bottom.
+Index from 0-215. bottom > top.
-eg. the top pixel in a slice is 0, the bottom is 215.
+eg. the bottom pixel in a slice is 0, the top is 215.
 This is independent of how the LEDs are wired.

 #### section : `Number`
 0-5.
 Which of the 6 sections this LED is in.